• Skip to primary navigation

 • In a food processor with a steel blade, add the flour, coconut oil, powdered sugar, vanilla, and salt, then process until a crumbly mixture is obtained.

-• Add the egg and continue to process until the dough lumps are formed.
+• Add the egg (or water) and continue to process until the dough lumps are formed.

 • Transfer the dough to a lightly floured work surface and form a disc shape.